tobie/pdoc/README.markdown

 ## Installation

-PDoc depends on Rake, BlueCloth, and treetop, all of which can be obtained through RubyGems:
+PDoc depends on Rake, [RDiscount](http://github.com/rtomayko/rdiscount/tree/master "rtomayko's rdiscount at master - GitHub"), and treetop, all of which can be obtained through RubyGems:

-    gem install rake BlueCloth treetop
+    gem install rake rdiscount treetop

-As an alternative to BlueCloth, you can use [RDiscount](http://github.com/rtomayko/rdiscount/tree/master "rtomayko's rdiscount at master - GitHub"), which is faster than BlueCloth and compatible with Ruby 1.9.1.
-PDoc will prefer RDiscount if it is found.
+[RDiscount](http://github.com/rtomayko/rdiscount/tree/master "rtomayko's rdiscount at master - GitHub") is a faster alternative to BlueCloth and is compatible with Ruby 1.9.1.

 ## Usage